Home/Co-Occurring Conditions/Opioid Addiction

 • Taking more than the prescribed dosage or running out early

-• Withdrawal symptoms such as body aches, nausea, or anxiety
+• Withdrawal symptoms — body aches, nausea, anxiety, insomnia

 • Isolating from loved ones or losing interest in daily life